 Dipsacus laciniatus L. is the correct and accepted scientific name for the Cutleaf Teasel.
 The genus and species were named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-Plants of the World Online lists 21 species in the Dipsacus genus (as of when I last updated this page on 3-6-21).
-It is a member of the plant family Caprifoliaceae with 28 genera.
-Those numbers could change as updates are made.
+Plants of the World Online lists 21 species in the Dipsacus genus (as of 5-12-21 when this page was last updated).
+It is a member of the plant family Caprifoliaceae with 33 genera.
+Those numbers could change as updates are made by POWO.